-As an experienced website operation expert, I know that the use of templates is the core of a website's vitality in a flexible system like AnQiCMS.Especially when it comes to business logic such as price calculation, inventory management, and so on, ensuring its accurate and error-free execution is directly related to user experience and even the operational efficiency of the enterprise.Today, let's delve into how to ensure that complex arithmetic logic such as addition, subtraction, multiplication, and division can run correctly and efficiently in the AnQiCMS template.
+As an experienced website operations expert, I know that the use of templates is the core of the vitality of a flexible system like AnQiCMS.Especially when it comes to business logic such as price calculation and inventory management, ensure that it is executed accurately, which directly affects user experience and even the operational efficiency of the enterprise.Today, let's delve deeply into how to ensure that complex arithmetic logic such as addition, subtraction, multiplication, and division runs correctly and efficiently in AnQiCMS templates.

-The template engine of Anqi CMS adopts syntax similar to Django, which is not only powerful but also, more importantly, it encapsulates technical details well, making it easy for content operators to handle.When discussing price calculation, this usually means that we need to retrieve data from the backend, perform a series of operations, and finally present the results clearly to the user.
+The template engine of Anqi CMS adopts syntax similar to Django, which is not only powerful but also encapsulates technical details well, making it easy for content operators to handle.When we talk about price calculation, it usually means that we need to retrieve data from the background, perform a series of calculations, and finally display the results clearly to the user.

-Firstly, AnQiCMS templates are built-in with powerful arithmetic calculation capabilities, which is like having a calculator built into the template.You can directly use addition (+), subtraction (-), multiplication (*), division (/), and modulus (%) in the template for arithmetic calculations between numbers.
+First, AnQiCMS templates are built-in with powerful arithmetic calculation capabilities, which is like having a calculator built into the template.You can directly use basic arithmetic symbols such as addition (+), subtraction (-), multiplication (*), division (/), and modulus (%) in the template to perform calculations between numbers.

-For example, if you need to calculate the final selling price of a product, it could be the base price, plus shipping fees, and then multiplied by a certain quantity.
+For example, if you need to calculate the final selling price of a product, it can be the base price, plus shipping, and then multiplied by a certain quantity.
 All these operations can be expressed intuitively in the template:

 {# 假设 archive.Price 是商品单价,archive.ShippingCost 是运费,quantity 是购买数量 #}